 Post-Adoption Support Groups

-Online adoptive parent support groups are often organized by adoptive parent and are designed to bring together experienced and new adoptive parents to share experiences in a nonjudgmental atmosphere via discussion groups, websites, newsletters, and community referrals.
+Online adoptive parent support groups are often organized by adoptive parents and are designed to bring together experienced and new adoptive parents to share experiences in a nonjudgmental atmosphere via discussion groups, websites, newsletters, and community referrals.
 These groups often arrange social activities, family events, workshops, and community referrals, along with so much more.

 There is a myriad of services that can help adoptees, birth mothers, and adoptive parents of all ages and at all stages.

 Adoption.com offers online forums for adult adoptees to communicate with fellow adult adoptees and share experiences, feelings, and thoughts.
 However, many times, people need more support than what can be obtained through online forums, websites, and blogs.
 It may be helpful to talk with a professional counselor or psychologist.
-These adoption competent professionals can help you work through the thoughts and emotions that you are experiencing.

 The National Council for Adoption also has a list of resources that contains NCFA attorneys, NCFA service providers, and other NCFA affiliated resources.